QR3.7.1 The Curious Case of Quantum Spin

 This problem, which Einstein raised and Bohr ignored, still haunts physics today.
 On the one hand, all attempts to find hidden variables that make quantum randomness physically plausible have failed.
 On the other hand, all attempts to show that quantum theory is incomplete have also failed, so the rules of the quantum world predict perfectly but have no physical explanation.

-For example, the rules of Minecraft don’t explain how its blocks exist, nor do the rules of chess say how its pieces exist, because that is outside their domain.
-A created scene can’t be fully explained by its local rules, so perhaps physical rules can’t explain photons for the same reason.
-I can turn off a game or tip over a chess board so likewise, what generates physical events doesn’t have to follow their rules.
-But if quantum events are outside the physical domain, what are the rules?
+For example, the laws of Minecraft don’t explain how its blocks exist, nor do the laws of chess say how its pieces exist, because that is outside their domain.
+A created scenario can never fully explain itself based on its local laws, so perhaps physical laws can’t explain randomness for the same reason.
+If I turn off a game, or tip over a chess board, it is a random event, outside the laws of these domains.
+I still follow rules but they aren’t those of the game.
+Likewise, randomness in our world can come from quantum events that occur outside it but if so, what laws does the quantum domain follow?

 Next